 Last week, we announced our Father’s Day contest, a storytelling competition.
-We asked you to provide a song that always reminds you of your father, and why--with the best story, as selected by us, winning a pair of Ceramic Speakers by Joey Roth.
+We asked you to provide a song that always reminds you of your father, and why–with the best story, as selected by us, winning a pair of Ceramic Speakers by Joey Roth.

-Your responses have been nothing short of tremendous, and a pleasure to read--a mixture of comedy and memory and sentiment that we’re honored to host on our site.
+Your responses have been nothing short of tremendous, and a pleasure to read–a mixture of comedy and memory and sentiment that we’re honored to host on our site.

 A number of people have touched on songs that revealed something about their fathers they would have never seen otherwise, like this entry from Amy Brearley: